belcurv/medium/modular_js_2.md

 }());
 ```

-The above module just sets the CSS background of our target `<div>` once it receives an image from [unSplash](link).
-There's a bit of promise voodoo going on in there, because getting the image is [asynchronous](link) and we can't set a `background-image` property until we actually have an image!
-So we have to wait, which promises happen to excel at.
+The above module sets the CSS background of our target `<div>` once it has received an image from [unSplash](https://source.unsplash.com).
+There's a bit of [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) voodoo going on in there, because getting the image is [asynchronous](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Synchronous_and_Asynchronous_Requests) and we can't set a `background-image` property until we actually have an image!
+So we have to wait; promises happen to excel at waiting.
 We'll see them again in the random quote feature.

 Now that we have a module, we can load it with a `<script>` tag in our `index.html` file.
-But our app doesn't do anything yet because we haven't writen our `app.js`.
-So let's do that:
+But our app won't do anything yet because we haven't writen our `app.js`.
+Remember: `app.js` bootstraps our modules.
+So let's write one - create new file `app.js` in your `/src/js/` folder:

 ```javascript
 /* /src/js/app.js */